Rica Cruz

+Rica Vina Cruz, popularly known as Rica Cruz or Doc Rica is a licensed psychologist specializing in sex and relationship therapy in the Philippines.
+She is the first Filipino Board Certified Diplomate in Clinical Sexology.

 Education

-Cruz graduated from the Ateneo de Manila University with a degree of Master of Arts (MA) in Counseling Psychology in 2015 and a Doctor of Philosophy (PhD) degree in Clinical Psychology in 2020.
+Cruz graduated from the Ateneo de Manila University with a degree of Master of Arts (MA) in Counseling Psychology in 2015 and a Doctor of Philosophy (PhD) degree in psychology in 2020.
 She had her specialized training in sex therapy in 2015 at the University of Guelph in Canada.
 She also acquired certifications in sex and relationship therapy from the Cambridge Health Alliance of Harvard Medical School and Society for the Scientific Study of Sexuality (SSSS).

 Career

-Cruz' psychotherapy practice started in 2015 at the Ateneo Bulatao Center and later established her own private practice to cater to individuals and couples experiencing relationship issues and sex-related concerns.
-In addition, she served as a lecturer at the Ateneo de Manila University Department of Psychology from 2015 to 2020.
+Cruzb started her psychotherapy practice in 2015 at the Ateneo Bulatao Center and later established her own private practice to cater to individuals and couples experiencing relationship issues and sex-related concerns.
+In addition, she was a lecturer at the Ateneo de Manila University Department of Psychology from 2015 to 2020.

 She is a co-host of the talk show Feelings on One PH, a Filipino teleradio news channel by Cignal TV.
 She also hosts her own show, Love and Sex with Doc Rica, on the FYE Channel of Kumu where she discusses relevant topics about relationships, intimacy, and sexual health.

-Cruz launched her own podcast, Conservative Ako, which talks about female sexuality with a scientific and academic lens, in 2019 through Pumapodcast.
+Cruz launched her own podcast, Conservative Ako, which discusses female sexuality with a scientific and academic lens, in 2019 through Pumapodcast.
 She also co-hosts The Sexy Minds podcast with Boys’ Night Out’s Tony Toni, where they talk about Filipino sexual experiences and behaviors.

 Aside from hosting, Cruz also has a column called "The Sexy Mind Answers" in Tempo News Philippines where she answers readers' frequently asked questions about love, relationships, and sex.
-Cruz also writes articles for Smart Parenting magazine's "Love and Relationships" column.
-She also contributes to lifestyle media website Metro.Style by ABS-CBN Publishing, Inc. and ABS-CBN Corporation.
+Cruz also writes for Smart Parenting magazine's "Love and Relationships" column and contributes to lifestyle media website Metro.Style by ABS-CBN Publishing, Inc. and ABS-CBN Corporation.

 Cruz is also the CEO of Unprude, a sexual wellness brand.

+In 2023, Cruz became the first Filipino Consulting Editor for the Journal of Sex Research.